Everything You Always Wanted to Know About Waxing (but Were Too Embarrassed to Ask)

 Fortunately, yes.
 Thirty minutes before your appointment, take an over-the-counter pain reliever like Advil or Motrin.
 Also, never get waxed less than five days before your period, since your skin is extra sensitive then.

 5. What about getting waxed during my period?
 Is that a no-go?

 Actually, it’s not, as long as you’re wearing a tampon.
 You might not want to, though, since your skin will still be sensitive.
 The best time to get waxed, pain-wise, is three to four days after your period.

-5. Why is my skin super-itchy after a wax?
+7. Why is my skin super itchy and red after a wax?

 Some common culprits that cause irritation include wearing the wrong underwear to your appointment (soft cotton is best), immediately hopping in the shower afterwards (wait a few hours before exposing your skin to hot water), or exercising (tight clothing and movement equals friction).

 8. At the risk of TMI, will the technician wax my butt?